MROwens/mtg_native/README.md

 [Making a pull request](https://help.github.com/articles/creating-a-pull-request/)

 After the pull request is approved and the branches are merged, make a Github release.
+Be sure to make use of [Semantic Versioning](http://semver.org/) when tagging a release.

 [Tagging a Release](https://help.github.com/articles/creating-releases/)